deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 title: "Quick Start"
 description: "Everything you need to know to get started with ALS."
 author: "ALS Team"
-lastmod: 2024-12-26T21:11:22Z
+lastmod: 2024-12-27T09:44:14Z
-keywords: ["ALS Quick Start"]
+keywords: [ "ALS Quick Start" ]
 draft: false
 type: "docs"
-tags: ['Initial setup', 'First Steps', 'Basics']
+tags: [ 'Initial setup', 'First Steps', 'Basics' ]
 weight: 310
 ---

 # Introduction

 By the end of this chapter, you will have:

 - Configured the only required settings for a quick start with ALS's default settings.
 - Started your first stacking session and obtained your first results.

 {{% alert title="ℹ️ INFO" color="info" %}}
 Don't forget to <a href="../#stepping-into-the-character" target="_blank">step into the character</a>
 before following this quick start guide 🌝
 {{% /alert %}}